 This CBPG will not attempt to discuss the specific use of oxygen or prescribe target oxygen saturations for the treatment of different pathophysiological presentations (e.g., COPD).
-Alternatively, links to additional evidence-based, clinical best practice guidelines will be provided wherever possible (e.g., Canadian Thoracic Society's COPD Guidelines).
+Alternatively, links to additional evidence based, clinical best practice guidelines will be provided wherever possible (e.g., Canadian Thoracic Society's COPD Guidelines).

-This CBPG is informed by the most current evidenced-based materials that were available at the time of publication.
-For example, the British Thoracic Society's (BTS's) Guideline for Emergency Oxygen use in Adult Patients and the Canadian Thoracic Society's Guidelines.
-The CRTO is committed to maintaining up-to-date and accurate information to the best of its abilities and welcomes input regarding the best practices for oxygen therapy on an on-going basis.
+This CBPG is informed by the most current evidenced based materials that were available at the time of publication e.g., the guideline British Thoracic Society: Oxygen and the Canadian Thoracic Society documents.
+The CRTO is committed to maintaining up-to-date and accurate information to the best of its abilities and welcomes input regarding the best practices for oxygen therapy on an ongoing basis.